external-secrets/external-secrets/design/006-LTS-release.md

 We have set up a Github Action (GHA) which will automatically update the `go.mod` dependencies once per week or on request.
 The GHA will make the necessary code changes and opens a PR.
-Once approved and merged into `main` or `release-x.y` our build pipelines will build and push the artefact to ghcr.
+Once approved and merged into `main` or `release-x.y` our build pipelines will build and push the artifact to ghcr.

 ## Manual Updates